AmberC0209/PaddleX/docs/other_devices_support/paddlepaddle_install_NPU.en.md

 # Ascend NPU PaddlePaddle Installation Tutorial

 Currently, PaddleX supports the Ascend 910B chip (more models are under support.
 If you have a related need for other models, please submit an issue to inform us).
 The Ascend driver version is 23.0.3.
-Considering the differences in environments, we recommend using the **Ascend development image provided by PaddlePaddle** to complete the environment preparation.
+Considering the differences in environments, we recommend using the <b>Ascend development image provided by PaddlePaddle</b> to complete the environment preparation.

 ## 1. Docker Environment Preparation
 * Pull the image.
 This image is only for the development environment and does not contain a pre-compiled PaddlePaddle installation package.
 The image has CANN-8.0.T13, the Ascend operator library, installed by default.